microsoft/durabletask-dotnet/README.md

 You can find the full sample file, including detailed comments, at [samples/AzureFunctionsApp/HelloCitiesUntyped.cs](samples/AzureFunctionsApp/HelloCitiesUntyped.cs).

 ### Class-based syntax

+**IMPORTANT**: class based syntax in Durable Functions relies on a package reference to `Microsoft.DurableTask.Generators`.
+This is still in "preview" and may be subject to significant change before 1.0 or even post-1.0.
+It is recommended to stick with function-syntax for now.

 A new feature in this version of Durable Functions for .NET Isolated is the ability to define orchestrators and activities as classes instead of as functions.
 When using the class-based syntax, source generators are used to generate function definitions behind the scenes to instantiate and invoke your classes.